 Our curriculum includes courses of study for all students in English language arts, mathematics, science, social studies, world languages, music, visual arts, physical education, and health.
 In addition, students take grade-specific trimester courses in technology, research, and study skills which are designed to support their integrated learning experience.

-Our unique course design is supported by teacher-generated materials specific to each unit and is not textbook dependent.
+Our unique course design is supported by teacher-generated materials specific to each unit.

 The sixth-grade mathematics curriculum and instruction emphasizes growth in students’ conceptual understanding and utility of the mathematics they are learning.
 Students develop the ability to articulate and explain their own thinking.
 Emphasis is placed on the Number Strand to ensure students have a firm foundation in their understanding of numbers and their basic computation skills.
 This foundation is essential, as it supports the development of more abstract thinking and facilitates the acquisition of key concepts in pre-algebra, geometry, and probability.

 As the school year progresses, sixth-grade students will comfortably perform all operations with fractions and decimals and fluently convert among rational numbers.
 They will use these skills to investigate authentic situations involving probability and chance, tax and discounts, distance, and comparison of quantities.
 They begin to use ratios and proportional relationships in problem-solving and to explore both spatial thinking and formulaic reasoning through a geometry unit.
 All sixth graders will explore the relationships between the various sets of numbers with emphasis on the rationals.